Article One of the United States Constitution: Clause 6: Trial of impeachment

 Noting that the model approved by the convention was modeled after the impeachment process in Great Britain and that the British model had been adopted by multiple state constitutions, Hamilton argued that the Senate, composed of members chosen by state legislatures rather than popularly elected by the public, was sufficiently independent to serve as an impartial trial jury of impeachments for accusations brought by the House of Representatives, composed of members directly elected by the public.
 By contrast, Hamilton doubted that impeachment trials conducted by the Supreme Court, composed of unelected lifetime appointees, would have the requisite legitimacy to adjudicate the indefinite and inexhaustible range of impeachable charges brought by the House of Representatives.
 Instead, Hamilton argued that because a court of impeachment renders verdicts on charges "[that] can never be tied down by ... strict rules ... in the delineation of the offense by the prosecutors" and that are leveled against the "most distinguished characters of the community", the inherently political nature of impeachment trials necessitated a numerous court and "[forbade] the commitment of the trust to a small number of persons."

 Additionally, Hamilton argued that because conviction in an impeachment trial did not preclude further criminal prosecution—since impeachment would not require the accused to have committed an indictable offense and its punishment would be limited to removal and disqualification from holding public office—having the Supreme Court conduct impeachment trials could subject impeached officials to double jeopardy, arguing "Would it be proper that the persons who had disposed [impeached officials of their] fame ... in one trial, should, in another trial, for the same offense, be also the disposers of [their] life and ... fortune?
 Would there not be the greatest reason to apprehend, that error, in the first sentence, would be the parent of error in the second sentence? ...
 [By] making the same persons judges in both cases, [impeached officials] would ... be deprived of the double security intended them by a double trial."

 There are three constitutionally mandated requirements for impeachment trials.
 The provision that senators must sit on oath or affirmation was designed to impress upon them the extreme seriousness of the occasion.
-The stipulation that the chief justice is to preside over presidential impeachment trials underscores the solemnity of the occasion, and aims to avoid the conflict of interest of a vice president's presiding over the proceeding for the removal of the one official standing between them and the presidency.
+The stipulation that the Chief Justice of the United States is to preside over presidential impeachment trials underscores the solemnity of the occasion, and aims to avoid the conflict of interest of a vice president's presiding over the proceeding for the removal of the one official standing between them and the presidency.
 The latter consideration was regarded to be quite important in the eighteenth century – political parties had not yet formed when the Constitution was adopted, and with the original method of electing the president and vice president it was presumed that the two people elected to those offices would frequently be political rivals.
 The specification that a two-thirds super-majority vote of those senators present in order to convict was also thought necessary to facilitate serious deliberation and to make removal possible only through a consensus that cuts across factional divisions.